 I live in Australia, between Victoria's capital, Melbourne and a beautiful country town in northern NSW called Bellingen.

-Much of this interest and experience was developed during the seven years that I worked as Deputy Director of the United Nations Global Compact - Cities Programme.
+This interest was heightened during the seven years that I worked as Deputy Director of the United Nations Global Compact - Cities Programme.

-Managing an international secretariat focused on cities and regions overcoming critical challenges through cross-sectoral collaboration, provided me with rich experience of sustainable urban development.
+Managing an international secretariat focused on cities and regions overcoming critical challenges, I witnessed the power of people working together for sustainable urban development.

 It also gave me the opportunity to work with remarkable people in countries across the world.
 I learnt so much.

-Now, when working with organisations to help advance their business, I use a blend of these newer collaborative and participatory approaches with 'tried and true' business development and relationship management systems and a range of communication platforms.
+When working with individuals and organisations, I draw on a blend of newer collaborative and participatory approaches with 'tried and true' business development and relationship management systems and good communication platforms.

-As well as a passion for collaboration, I like to help align good work with the UN's Sustainable Development Agenda, the SDGs.
+As well as a passion for collaboration, I like to help align good work with the UN's Sustainable Development Agenda, the Sustainable Development Goals.

 - Business Management